 All dual credit courses count as both high school and college credit.
 The courses are taught on the campus of Capital High School.
 Students are responsible for college registration, cost of tuition and fees.
 Students must be at least 16 years of age or enrolled in grade 11 and meet course qualifications.
 All Math courses require an additional placement form.
 Students are recommended to have a B or better in the pre-requisite math course when taking for college credit.
 ACT Math scores can also be used to prove proficiency for placement in a dual credit math course.

-When you request a dual credit course, an application will be emailed to you to complete to be eligible for college credit.
+When you request a dual credit course, an application must be completed for the college credit portion of the class.
 Students who drop a dual credit course once the semester has started are required to drop at both CHS and the corresponding college.
 Failure to drop at the college will cause the student to be responsible for paying the course fees, and the failure will be reflected on the Helena College transcript.

 Dual Credit Math Pathways

-Pair ing Your College Plans of Stud y with the Appropriate Math (Class
+Pair ing Your College Plans of Stud y with the Appropriate Math Class

 CHS Dual C redit Classes

-M151 Pre-Calculus/M171 M121 College M111 Technical Math M105 Contemporary Math

-Calculus Algebra/STAT 216

-Statistics
+M151 Pre-Calculus/M171M121 CollegeM111 Technical MathM105 ContemporaryCalculusAlgebra/STAT 216Statistics

 College Fie lds of Study

 STEM Fields Social Sciences Trade Programs Fine Arts

 Hard Sciences Business Certificates Liberal Arts

-Bench Sciences Nursing/Allied Health
+Bench Sciences Bench Sciences Nursing/Allied Health

 Medical Fields Medical Fields

 Engineering Engineering

 Math